 Subject Selection

 For the cross-validation STAR*D dataset, we re-implemented the subject selection as described in Nie et al [15].
-We included subjects who had any baseline QIDS-C scores, stayed in the study at least four weeks, and either stayed until Level 2 of STAR*D, or left in Level 1 due to achieving remission.
+We included subjects who had baseline QIDS-C scores above five, stayed in the study at least four weeks, and either stayed until Level 2 of STAR*D, or left in Level 1 due to achieving remission.
 After corresponding with the authors of the Nie et al study (S13 Document), we also excluded a small number of subjects who were missing most of their non-QIDS-C data, to better match their dataset.

 For our external validation using the CAN-BIND-1 dataset, we adapted the above inclusion criteria.
-We included subjects with any baseline QIDS-SR scores, who stayed at least four weeks.
+We included subjects with baseline QIDS-SR scores above 5, who stayed until and had QIDS-SR scores from at least four weeks.
 We again excluded subjects from the STAR*D dataset if they were missing the majority of non-QIDS-C data, or if they were missing baseline QIDS values from the version being used for a model.

 Feature Selection